 Check to see if there is any weekend work you might be able to do and get paid for.
 Check to see if there are any tutorials you can learn in an evening to better yourself and your career.

 As a very successful team we know 100% we can get results within rankings on Google and generating enquiries.
 These leads could be from ranking websites on page one, social media engagement or proactively outreaching to potential clients, and for this reason, we have an amazing offer to UK companies with a “No Risk Supply of Enquiries”.

 Read this article in-depth and you will get to realise why this is a no brainer for all businesses.

 But although it is a no brainer to them we need to accept the niche and company we want to work with.
 All the stress and money to generate the leads lies on our shoulders so we need to believe in the people we work with.

-However once reading the article if you have any parents or family / friends you feel this could be ideal for then send me an email over and I can look at it.
-Should you refer us to a great niche which benefits both parties then I will make sure for the introduction we get you a finder’s fee payment for this!
+However, once reading the article if you have any parents or family/friends you feel this could be ideal for then send me an email over and I can look at it.
+Should you prefer us to a great niche which benefits both parties then I will make sure for the introduction we get you a finder’s fee payment for this!

 Best of luck in your placement with our company and if you have any questions don’t be shy to ask any of the team.
 Any issues or something you would like to learn more on then email myself personally and I will happily assist you every step of the way.

 I want the placement to beneficial for you guys and that means you get the most from the position – enjoy it, learn plenty of new things and hopefully understand working life a lot more.